rebelsky/csc207c/_eboards/eboard01b.md

 state school, and give you a Thursday PSA.
 If you find these annoying, let your class mentor know and they'll tell me to stop._

+* You are awesome.
+I would like you to remain awesome.
+* You likely have people who care about you.
+You should remain well for their sake, too.
+* Moderation.
+* Remember that everyone has different limits.
+* Don't give in to peer pressure (or perceptions of peer behavior).
+* Consent is essential!
+It is also not sufficient.
+* Take care of yourselves.

 ### Attendance

 * Since it's the first day of class, I will take attendance.